pavel-2020/devextreme-documentation/concepts/60 Themes and Styles/00 HTML- and SVG-Based Widgets.md

 Widgets from the DevExtreme library are divided into HTML-based and SVG-based.
-Styling methods depend on the widget's group.
+Styling methods depend on the UI component's group.

 The following UI components are SVG-based: